kartik2112/ACAWA/README.md

 This can be used for allotting audit courses to students considering their order of preferences.

+This site can be viewed at: [ACAWA hosted on ByetHost](http://acawa.byethost3.com)

 ## Key frameworks used

 * PHP Excel used for handling excel files uploaded to server.
 [PHP Excel Github Repo](https://github.com/PHPOffice/PHPExcel)